-The nuts, once collected, must be cut into 4 pieces and placed in a glass jar (a large pickling jar -with no rubber gaskets), along with the sugar.
+The walnuts, once collected, must be cut into 4 pieces and placed in a glass jar (a large pickling jar -with no rubber gaskets), along with the sugar.

 After being kept in the sun for 1-2 days and mixed periodically, the alcohol and any flavourings can be added to the walnut and sugar mix (This requirement excludes those in the UK from having a go – they never get 2 hours sun in a row!).

-Once the alcohol has been added, the jar needs to be placed in a partially sunny location for 60 days .
+Once the alcohol has been added, your jar of walnut liqueur needs to be placed in a partially sunny location for 60 days .
 The jar should be opened from time to time and the contents stirred.
-Not earlier than 60 days (a conspicuously even number), the drink may be filtered and bottled.
+After a minimum of 60 days, the walnut liqueur may be filtered and bottled.

 Create Top Quality Nocino

-True connoisseurs should pop the 60 day old liquid into small wooden barrels made of sweet chestnut or oak, and leave it to mature in cool spot – read cellar – for a minimum of 12 months.
+True connoisseurs should pop the 60 day old walnut liqueur into small wooden barrels made of sweet chestnut or oak, and leave the liqueur to mature in cool spot – read cellar – for a minimum of 12 months.

-If you do manage to lay you hands on some ‘small wooden barrels’ then what you will end up with after 12 months may well be rather special.
-Then, of course, there will be the terrible ‘chore’ of having to taste you home brewed liqueur every so often to see how it is coming along.
+If you do manage to lay you hands on some ‘small wooden barrels’ then what you will end up with after 12 months may well be a rather special walnut liqueur.
+Then, of course, there will be the terrible ‘chore’ of having to taste you home brewed walnut liqueur every so often to see how it is coming along.
 Go on, force yourself!